raspberrypilearning/getting-started-with-guis/en/step_3.md

 from guizero import App, Text
 --- /code ---

+--- /task ---

 Each type of widget only needs to be added to the list once, and then you can use it as many times as you like on your GUI.

---- /task ---

 --- task ---
-All code to add widgets should go between the line of code which creates the `App`, and the line of code which displays it.
+Add all widget code between the line of code which creates the `App`, and the line of code which displays it.

 --- code ---
 ---